Doña Eutimia: Paladar in Havana, Cuba

 A side of white rice and black beans (arroz blanco y frijoles negros)

-Throughout the meal, I found the service to be attentive without being intrusive, allowing me to enjoy my meal.
-And, everything I ordered was brought to my table correctly and in a timely manner.
+Throughout the meal, I found the service attentive without being intrusive, allowing me to enjoy my meal.
+Everything I ordered was correct and brought out in a timely manner.

-The only thing I would note was how my server did not inquire whether I wanted another mojito.
-But, it didn’t matter as I had no plans to order another one.
-Then again, with how delicious the mojitos were, maybe I would have gave in an ordered one.
+I would note how my server did not ask whether I wanted another mojito.
+But it didn’t matter as I had no plans to order another.
+Then again, I may have.

 Conclusion

 No trip to Cuba would be complete without a visit to a paladar, a small, local restaurant which specializes in Cuban fare.
-There are several paladars scattered throughout Havana, some of which are costly and require reservations weeks in advance.
+Some, though, are costly and require reservations weeks in advance.

 Pros